melt-umn/ableC-tensors/docs/FeatureSet.md

   An array has dimensions represented by an list of positive integer values.

+  Arrays have the following properties:
+1. Number of data elements
+2. Data elements
+3. Number of dimensions
+4. Length of matrix in each dimension.

+  Only data elements (2 on the list) are allowed to be floats and/or <= 0.

   Array can be constructed by `[shape], [data]` as in the example `[2,2] [1,2,3,4]` creates

  ```